jwmelvin/crestron-squeeze/README.md

 # Introduction
 Please enjoy and let me know if you have any questions or find any problems.
 The latest code is available in the Source tab, not Downloads.

+* The file radio.png is a replacement for the file of the same name distributed with SBS.
+It is made to match the style of the other top-level icons for use on the home list of this Crestron module.
+To use it, replace the existing file with this version (must be done after every upgrade of SBS).

+For example, on Ubuntu, I use the following command (in which you must substitute the actual file location for <original_file_location>): sudo cp <original_file_location> /usr/share/squeezeboxserver/HTML/Default/html/images/radio.png

 ## Important advice
   * Make sure you define the analog `NumberOfList` input (and other `NumberOf__` inputs), which is required to tell the module how many lines of text to output for a single page; if undefined, zero lines of text are generated.